Weekly Market Recap

 CPI ahead

-A Consumer Price Index report scheduled for release on Wednesday will show whether a recent trend of slightly hotter-than-expected inflation extended into January.
-The most recent CPI report showed an annual core inflation rate of 3.2% in December, excluding volatile energy and food prices.
-That result extended the recently uneven progress in bringing inflation closer to the U.S. Federal Reserve’s 2.0% long-term target.
+A Consumer Price Index report scheduled for release on Wednesday will show whether a recent trend of slightly hotter-than-expected inflation extended into February.
+The most recent CPI report showed an annual core inflation rate of 3.3% in January, excluding volatile energy and food prices.
+That result was above economists’ consensus forecast and slightly above the previous month’s annual figure.

 Monday | Tuesday | Wednesday | Thursday | Friday |